kht321/fx-ml-pipeline/README.md

-# OANDA FX ML Pipeline
+# OANDA SGD FX ML Pipeline

-This repository streams FX prices from the OANDA v20 API, engineers basic features, and trains a baseline logistic regression model for price direction classification.
-The pipeline is intentionally lightweight so you can run experiments quickly against a practice account.
+This repository streams FX prices from the OANDA v20 API with an emphasis on tracking Singapore dollar crosses, engineers basic features, and trains a baseline logistic regression model for price direction classification.
+The pipeline is intentionally lightweight so you can run SGD vs. G10 experiments quickly against a practice account.

 ## Project Layout